 The result is not flimsy or flyaway, they hang beautifully.
 They give a stunning flash of colour, make a beautiful accessory and a perfect gift.

 What we love most about these is the vintage appearance - mostly due to fact that they are just that, made out of saris that have worn out and can no longer be worn by the women of the village.
 Saris can often be kept by families over generations of shared history and experience.

 Kantha stitching has become popular throughout India but originates in the eastern states, especially Bangladesh and Bengal which is where our Kantha scarves and shawls originate.

 Some communities will reuse the saris themselves, others could sell to a trader and barter for other goods such as pots and pans that might be needed.
 It is common for a woman who wants to trade in a sari to call out to the ‘bhandiwali’ (trader) who will buy from her.

 We enjoy the backstory of these scarves, reusing fabrics in this way to create such beautiful pieces.
-We sell a selection online but since each one is unique we have a much larger selection in our Sheffield shop.
+We have a selection online but since each one is unique we have a much larger selection in our Sheffield shop.